Happy Wattle Day! Acacia fimbriata Dwarf ‘Crimson Blush’

 It is is profuse in its flowering though…almost completely covered in bee attracting blooms!

-I hope everyone gets to appreciate some wattle today and rejoice in their smell and the first day of spring!
+I hope everyone gets to appreciate some wattle today and rejoice in their smell as we start to make our way, slowly, out of winter!

 Comments